Acrocoelus

 Acrocoelus is a genus of alveolates.

 History

-This genus was named in 1999 by Fernández et al.
+This genus was named in 1999 by Fernández and collaborators.

 Description

 The species in this genus are fusiform with an apical anterior concavity and a longitudinal groove.
 There are two anterior flagellae directed backward.
 The flagellae arise from parallel basal bodies in a flagellar pocket.

 The single nucleus has a single nucleolus.

 The cell wall is a trilaminate pellicle with subpellicular microtubules and a micropore.

 The cytoplasm contains a single, branched mitochondrion with tubular cristae, a supranuclear Golgi apparatus and large amounts of glycan granules.